 Place half of the hearts onto a baking tray lined with parchment paper (Image 11) - these form the base of the hand pies.
 The remaining hearts form the top of the hand pies.
 Cut out steam vents in the top pieces by using a mini cutter as I did (Image 12), or cut a small X shape (Scroll down to Image 19, and you'll see how I did this).

 TIP: Flour the cookie cutter that you use to stamp out the shapes so that the dough doesn't stick to the inside of the cutter.

-2. Make egg wash.
-The only way for the hand pies to stick together is to create a seal, and we do this with the egg wash that we'll use to brush the hand pies later.
-Whisk one egg in a bowl with one tablespoon of water or milk, for that matter).
-Lightly brush around the edges of the heart bases on the baking tray.
-(Image 14)
+STEP 7.
+Make egg wash.
+The only way for the hand pies to stick together is to create a seal with egg wash.
+Whisk one egg in a bowl with one tablespoon of water or milk.
+Lightly brush around the edges of the heart bases on the baking tray (Image 14).